SlinkyPotato/badgebuddy-processor/docs/participants.md

 - capture startDate
 - duration of zero is captured
 - insert into cache
+  - add user key to keys
+  - store startDate for user
+  - store duration for user

 ### user leaves (or is deafened)
 - check event is active for voice channel